 They are usually free to download.
 However, costs can come in many forms, including subscriptions fees and commissions/trading fees that usually range from 1-2%.
 So, make sure to check your app for a detailed breakdown of the costs and decide if they work for you.

-Do I have to verify my identity with a commodities trading app?
+Do I have to verify my identity?

 Yes, there is usually some form of identity verification check for taxation and security purposes.
 It is likely that you will need to provide a copy of your photo ID and some contact details.

 Sometimes.
 It entirely depends on the platform, so some will charge a fixed rate, a percentage of the trade value or they may even make their money from the margin.
 While fees are much lower than they used to be, especially in the case of brokers, they remain an important consideration that you should make before choosing an app.